What’ll a New Toilet Do to Your Bottom Line? Here’s What It Costs

 Even amongst basic toilets, there are plenty of options to choose from, each of which can impact the cost significantly.
 Here's how the styles vary:

-- One-piece or two-piece.
 Two-piece toilets have separate tank and fixture components, and are more common, while one-piece toilets integrate the two components into one unit.
 One-piece toilets can be heavier and, therefore, more difficult to install, but they’re easier to clean and offer a unique aesthetic appeal.
-A one-piece toilet at Lowe's is currently priced between $189 and $1,500, while two-piece units cost between $230 and $1,050 (CAD 315 and CAD 1,430) on average.
+One-piece toilets typically cost between $190 and $1,000 (CAD 260 to CAD 1,360), while two-piece units cost between $230 and $1,050 (CAD 315 and CAD 1,430) on average.

-- Efficiency.
-The EPA states that older, less-efficient toilets use up to 7 gallons of water per flush.
+The Environmental Protection Agency states that older, less-efficient toilets use up to 7 gallons of water per flush.
 High-efficiency toilets with the WaterSense label use as little as 1.28 gallons per flush, and can save the average household anywhere from 20% to 60% on their water bill.
 Architectural Digest prices low-flow toilets at $100 to $1,500 (CAD 135 to CAD 2,040).

 Although standard toilets fall in this range, there are more luxurious versions available, and their costs can vary even more.
 Here are just a few features you can choose to splurge on, along with their potential price tags:

-The most expensive toilet among popular models on the market today is the Toto USA NeoRest NX2, which features a dual-cycle flush system, ultraviolet light for cleaning, elevated height, heated seats and remote-control operation for a grand total of $17,300 — so, as you can see, toilet installation prices depend greatly on just how much luxury you're after.
+The most expensive toilet among popular models on the market today is the Toto USA NeoRest NX2, which features a dual-cycle flush system, ultraviolet light for cleaning, elevated height, heated seats and remote-control operation for a grand total of $21,181 (CAD 28,838)— so, as you can see, toilet installation prices depend greatly on just how much luxury you're after.